heapwolf/telenode/README.md

 # NOT READY YET!
-A WORK IN PROGRESS!
+WORK IN PROGRESS!
+I JUST NEEDED TO SEND A TEXT MESSAGE =)

 # Synopsis
 Multi-vendor cellular network services for node.js